rashi22/online-challenge/README.md

 # Three Tier Deployment on AWS
-## _Deployment of EC2 with RDs in private subnet served by a load balancer_
+## _Deployment of EC2 with RDS in private subnet served by a load balancer_

 # online-challenge